Tanjong Pagar railway station: Cessation of operations

 A notice of the cessation of operations at the Tanjong Pagar train station displayed on board a train from Kuala Lumpur to Singapore (Tanjong Pagar) on 26 June 2011, during the last week of the station's operations.

 Following an agreement between the governments of Malaysia and Singapore on 24 May 2010, railway operations at the station ceased from 1 July 2011.
 The conserved building may be integrated with future developments on the site or turned into a museum.
 KTM's southern terminus was relocated to the Woodlands Train Checkpoint.

 The closure of the line between Tanjong Pagar and the Woodlands checkpoint was something that had been considered for some 20 years with the intention made clear through the Malaysia–Singapore Points of Agreement of 1990, though the exact details could not be agreed upon until the agreement was signed between the two countries in 2010.
 Though supported by some, the closure was opposed and lamented by others as representing a great loss of Singapore's heritage and of a key public transportation facility.
 At the time of closure, Singapore had already built 180 km of domestic MRT and LRT lines combined.

+The main building of the railway station was gazetted as a national monument on 9 April 2011.

+The station was closed on 26 December 2016.

 Proposed redevelopment

 In 2015, the Urban Redevelopment Authority (URA) proposed that the station be converted into multi-functional community space as part of the revamp of the Rail Corridor stretching from Kranji to Tanjong Pagar.
 A request for design plan was announced.
-The winning proposal for Tanjong Pagar Railway Station includes a public park in front of the station named Station Green, and an integrated entrance to an underground MRT station.
+The winning proposal for Tanjong Pagar Railway Station includes a public park in front of the station named Station Green, and an integrated entrance to Cantonment MRT station.
 Facilities such as an auditorium and art gallery would be added, and the Railway Corridor would become a linear park that would be nearly ten times longer than New York's High Line.
 The redevelopment is set to take place over 20 years.

+To facilitate construction of Cantonment MRT station, the platform canopy structures of the railway station were relocated to a nearby restoration yard in November 2017.
+Subsequently, a 580 m segment of the old railway platforms were dismantled in March 2018 as part of a heritage preservation effort.

+The station is now integrated with Cantonment MRT station.